ispras/lingvodoc/README.md

      proc_name = lingvodoc
      bind = unix:/tmp/lingvodoc.sock
      ```
-     (note: you should install gunicorn to use that config; it's not present in requirements since pserve/waitress works well too)
+     (note: you should install gunicorn to use that config; it`s not present in requirements since pserve/waitress works well too)
      (note2: if you are using that way, you will need wsgi-frontend [nginx for example])
     * section [app:main]
       - `secret = 'your random string'`